sl4shme/kdb/README.md

 What is it ?
 --------------
-KDB (Knowledge DataBase) is a lightweight simple solution to store, retrieve and manage knowledge.
+KDB (Knowledge DataBase) is a lightweight simple solution to store, retrieve and manage knowledges.
 If one day you said to yourself : "I need to write this command somewhere" or "This configuration file could be usefull someday".
 Then KDB is for you.

 Commands :